 Belmont University’s Master of Education in Learning and Organizational Change (LOC) is a unique program that allows students to create a personalized curriculum focusing on leadership development in their own organization.
 Those pursuing a graduate degree in Learning and Organizational Change experience coursework that is applicable to their own goals and desired outcomes.
 Students within this program undertake a specific set of core classes that allow them to expand their knowledge of leadership and management of the change process.
 Upon completion of the core curriculum, students work closely with faculty members to design the remainder of their studies with specific goals in mind.
 The goals of this program will usually relate to some change the student would like to make within their workplace.

 Through this program students will enhance their understanding of organizations, leadership theory and practice, and their ability to lead an organization through the change process.
 Additionally they will:

-- Fifteen hours Special Focus
+- Complete five Special Focus Courses

-For more information contact Dr. Joy Kimmons.
+For more information contact:

-"The M.Ed. is great for people who are looking for a program that allows them the flexibility to continue their education while working.
+"The M.Ed.
+Leadership program is great for people who are looking for a program that allows them the flexibility to continue their education while working.
 It allowed me to study my field specifically, while giving me the general tools I will need when in a leadership position.
 This program is designed around the individual needs of the student."